 Digital materials are modern teaching and learning methods with the potential to breathe new life into lessons.
 They are the foundation for developing new pedagogical approaches and the heart of our Media Portal: a platform that provides teaching materials for dynamic, realistic STEM lessons.
 The materials are publicly available, free of charge, and quality-controlled.

 The Media Portal provides teachers with more than 4,000 Open Educational Resources (OER) for STEM lessons.
 Whether it’s math, biology, computer science, physics, or chemistry – the Media Portal offers a large selection of free, digital teaching materials.
 The platform also includes instructions for new methods, practical examples, and a dedicated student’s area.
-All materials from our international education program Experimento are also available for download in the Media Portal.
+All materials and training opportunities from our international education program Experimento are also available in the Media Portal.

 Current subjects in three languages

 The science and technology teaching materials cover environment, energy, and health and have been developed for different age groups.
 We think it is important that these materials address current and future global challenges, which is why we work with experienced educators to expand the materials and keep them up to date.
 Nearly everything is available in three languages – German, English, and Spanish – so teachers in other countries can also have access to the materials.
 The materials have been tailored to meet curriculum standards in certain countries.

 In its Agenda 2030, the United Nations calls for inclusive and equitable quality education for everyone!
 We hope our work on open STEM education materials will contribute to this goal by enabling free access to public, adaptable content and by supporting educators and teachers with contemporary, realistic teaching methods that support their educational work.
 Our efforts make science and technology education easier to understand, more accessible, and more relatable.